Community College of Allegheny County

-Community College of Allegheny County (CCAC) is a public community college in Allegheny County, Pennsylvania.
-With four campuses and four centers, the college offers associate degrees, certificates, and diplomas.
+Community College of Allegheny County (CCAC) is a public community college in Allegheny County, Pennsylvania, United States.
+It has four campuses and four centers and offers associate degrees, certificates, and diplomas.

 History

-The Pennsylvania legislature passed the Community College Act in 1963 and officials in Allegheny County began the process of creating a local community college.
-Residents of the county voted in favor of funding the project in May 1965 and the first 15-member Board of Trustees was sworn in that December.
+The Pennsylvania legislature passed the Community College Act in 1963, and officials in Allegheny County began creating a local community college.
+County residents voted to fund the project in May 1965, and the first 15-member board of trustees was sworn in that December.
 The college opened Boyce Campus, in Monroeville, and Allegheny Campus, on Pittsburgh's North Side, in 1966.
 The following year, South Campus was opened; North Campus opened in 1972.
-The college also has centers, beyond the main campuses, that offer classes.
+The college also has centers beyond the main campuses that offer classes.

 Academics

-CCAC's academic programs lead to an associate degree, a certificate, or transfer to a four-year institution through more than 150 programs, as well as lifelong learning, community education, continuing education and workforce training courses.
-During the 2012-2013 academic year, it had more than 32,000 credit and 28,000 non-credit students.
-Through articulation agreements, students are guaranteed admission, and the recognition of courses, at a number of institutions offering four-year degrees.
-Mechatronics, CCAC’s signature automation systems program, was endorsed by the ARM Institute in September 2021.
+CCAC's academic programs lead to an associate degree, a certificate, or a transfer to a four-year institution through more than 150 programs and lifelong learning, community education, continuing education, and workforce training courses.
+During the 2012–2013 academic year, it had more than 32,000 credit and 28,000 non-credit students.
+Through articulation agreements, students are guaranteed admission and the recognition of courses at several institutions offering four-year degrees.

 Student life and athletics

 Volunteer students operate a college-wide newspaper, The Voice.
 The newspaper and its staff have received several recognitions and awards in recent years, including Keystone Student Press Awards from the Pennsylvania NewsMedia Association and the Associated Collegiate Press.
-In Spring 2020, The Voice was recognized as one of the few community college student newspapers to continue to publish regularly during the COVID-19 pandemic.
+In spring 2020, The Voice was recognized as one of the few community college student newspapers to continue to publish regularly during the COVID-19 pandemic.

 CCAC athletics are affiliated with the National Junior College Athletic Association (NJCAA).
 The team name and mascot, Wild Cats, was chosen by a student vote in 2019.
-Intercollegiate sports include men's and women's basketball, women's volleyball, men's baseball, men's and women's golf and bowling.
+Intercollegiate sports include men's and women's basketball, women's volleyball, men's baseball, men's and women's golf, and bowling.